Calypso Farm and Ecology Center is an educational farm in Ester, Alaska, offering hands-on education programs for people of all ages.

-Daisy is a retired teacher and a beacon in the Southside Community and her community church.
+Daisy is a retired social worker and teacher's aide, as well as a beacon in the Southside Community and her community church.
 She loves working with people and is passionate about creating a farmers market that is an inclusive, healthy hub for the community.

 George is the Building Assistant at Calypso.
 He helps with building maintenance and building new structures on the farm.
 In addition to being a competent builder, George is a local artist and musician.

 Kendalyn Mckisick is developing and leading Calypso's new program - Community Roots: a garden training program for young adults.
 Community Roots, initiated in 2021 is based in the school garden at Hunter Elementary School.

 Are you interested in getting involved with Calypso’s Board or Advisory Committees?